YEAR END AWARDS OVERVIEW

 IMAGE OF THE YEAR COMPETITION

-You only need to hand in a PRINTthat won 1st, 2nd, 3rd, or Judges choice in the present competition year.
-The Competition Chairperson already has your digital images and they will be entered by default for you.
+You only need to hand in PRINTS that won 1st, 2nd, 3rd in the present competition year.
+The Competition Chairperson already has your digital images, and they will be entered by default for you.

 SPECIAL ANNUAL COMPETITIONS

-There are 5 special competitions at the end of each year which are named in honor of members who have distinguished themselves within the club.
-Images for these competitions are submitted at the first meeting in March and results are announced at the Annual Awards Banquet in April.
+There are special competitions at the end of each year which are named in honor of members who have distinguished themselves within the club.
+Images for these competitions are submitted no later than the first meeting in March and results are announced at the Annual Awards Banquet in April.
 The special competitions are:

 THE J.J.
 SPURLOCK AWARD FOR CREATIVE PORTRAITURE (PRINT)